Home

 Fall Bass Fishing

-Fall Bass Are In A "Feeding Frenzy"
+When Bass Are In A "Feeding Frenzy"

-But It Doesn't Guarantee You'll Get Bit!
+But It Doesn't Guarantee You'll get bit!

 Ah, fall bass fishing and the living is easy.
 What a great time of year.
 As the days get progressively shorter the air begins to cool producing crisp, calm mornings on the water.
 Mother Nature brings out her palette of colors and paints a beautiful picture for our enjoyment.